 To the 42 people who did respond to the survey, we extend a sincere thank you, their contribution was much appreciated and is giving us a great deal of food for thought.
 We will be in touch with those who offered to write, speak or get involved more actively in some other way, and as we start to plan our Strategy for 2021-24, we will be taking the survey results into consideration.

-If your organisation is interested in joining VHS as a Full Member please contact our Membership and Administrative Officer: email@example.com 0131 474 6189
+If your organisation is interested in joining VHS as a Full Member please contact our Communications and Membership Officer: email@example.com 0131 474 6189